siglun/danish-sonnets/README.md

 literary text with very simple tools similar to the ones described by Church in his tutorial.

 I do not claim that there is anything novel or even significant in this text.
-Being a scientist, I am not even sure I really know what a sonnet is.
+Being a scientist, I think like a scientist and don't expect any deep literary theory here.

 ## Finding poems